Jagadeesh-Mrrook/Devops_Revision_Notes/Jenkins/DAY_10_JENKINS/DAY_10_Jenkins_notes.md

-# 🧩 Jenkins Shared Library — Using Resource Scripts and Utilities
+## 🧩 Jenkins Shared Library — Using Resource Scripts and Utilities

-## 📘 Overview
+### 📘 Overview

-A **Shared Library** in Jenkins allows you to centralize common pipeline logic and reuse it across multiple Jenkinsfiles.
-It keeps pipelines clean, modular, and easy to maintain.
+A Shared Library in Jenkins allows you to **centralize common pipeline logic** and reuse it across multiple Jenkinsfiles.
+It keeps pipelines **clean, modular, and easy to maintain**.

 ---

-## 🗂️ Directory Structure
+### 🗂️ Directory Structure

-A typical **Shared Library** repo looks like this:

 ```
 jenkins-shared-library/